royneary/ejabberd_dev/blogpost1.md

 * [Mozilla SimplePush](https://wiki.mozilla.org/WebAPI/SimplePush)
 * [Ubuntu Push](https://developer.ubuntu.com/en/start/platform/guides/push-notifications-client-guide)
 * [WNS (Windows notification service)](https://msdn.microsoft.com/en-us//library/windows/apps/hh913756.aspx)

-As I said earlier Mozilla SimplePush and Ubuntu Push are different in one aspect.
-They don't require per-app authentication.
-This allows running your own app server whereas on the other platforms apps have to use an app server run by the app developer.
-My app server implementations allow both setups.

 An important implementation detail is how ejabberd distinguishes between connected and disconnected clients. mod_push uses stream management's